 During pregnancy, women with high blood pressure are monitored closely to make sure blood pressure is well-controlled, the kidneys are functioning normally, and the fetus is growing normally.
 However, premature detachment of the placenta cannot be prevented or anticipated.
 Often, a baby must be delivered early to prevent stillbirth or complications due to severe high blood pressure (such as stroke) in the woman.

 For very high blood pressure (180/110 mm Hg or higher), women are evaluated immediately because risk of complications for women and/or the fetus is high.
-If women wish to continue the pregnancy despite the risk, they often require several antihypertensive drugs.
+If women wish to continue the pregnancy despite the risk, they often require several antihypertensive medications.
 They may be hospitalized toward the end of the pregnancy.
 If their condition worsens, doctors may recommend ending the pregnancy.

 Women are taught to check their blood pressure at home.
 Doctors periodically do tests to determine how well the kidneys and liver are functioning and do ultrasonography to determine how well the fetus is growing.